Determination of the fifth Busy Beaver value: Introduction

 \CoqBB, is written in Coq \cite{the_coq_development_team_2024_14542673}, which is a proof assistant and programming language based on the Calculus of Inductive Constructions \cite{CoC} whose development started in 1989.
 Distinctively, \CoqBB's objects of study are Turing machines (\ie algorithms) instead of more traditional mathematical objects. \CoqBB is available at \url{https://github.com/ccz181078/Coq-BB5} \cite{mxdys_2025_17061968}. \CoqBB was released\footnote{\CoqBB was released in four stages: (i) \href{https://discuss.bbchallenge.org/t/proving-bb-5-in-coq/225}{82 holdouts}; (ii) 1 holdout, \href{https://bbchallenge.org/1RB---_0LC1RE_0LD1LC_1RA1LB_0RB0RA}{Skelet \#17}; (iii) \href{https://discuss.bbchallenge.org/t/july-2nd-2024-we-have-proved-bb-5-47-176-870/237}{full proof}; (iv) \href{https://github.com/ccz181078/Coq-BB5}{optimised proof}.} in the spring of 2024 by contributor mxdys who embedded two years of work done by the bbchallenge collaboration as well as improving and introducing new deciders to finish the proof: \CoqBB is not an \textit{a posteriori} formalisation of existing work and contains many original innovations without which even a nonformalised $S(5)$ proof would have been a lot more complex. \CoqBB totals $27{,}274$ lines of \Coq and $638$ lemmas; plus an additional $10{,}553$ lines of \Coq and $319$ lemmas including imported \texttt{busycoq} proofs.

-\CoqBB implements both the TNF enumeration and the deciders (see proof structure above) directly in Coq, proves them correct, runs them and finally uses the algorithms' outputs together with the individual proofs for Sporadic Machines to get the result.
-For instance, proving that a decider is correct amounts to proving that when the decider outputs that a Turing machine halts/does not halt, the machine actually halts/does not halt.
+\CoqBB is one of the most compute-intensive formal proof to date as it implements both the TNF enumeration of the \BBtheFifthTNF\ Turing machines and the deciders (see proof structure above) directly in Coq.
+The algorithms are proven correct, and the proof runs them and uses their verified outputs to obtain the result.
 Proofs such as \CoqBB, which rely on computing algorithmic outputs \cite{vmcompute,nativecompute}, are known as ``proofs by reflection'' \cite{boutin1997using}, and the \Coq proof of the four-color theorem also fits in that category \cite{gonthier2010introduction}.
 As main output of The Busy Beaver Challenge, the list\footnote{Available at \url{https://docs.bbchallenge.org/CoqBB5_release_v1.0.0/}} of all the Turing machines enumerated by the \Coq proof, together with their halting status and decider, were \textit{extracted} from the proof using \Coq's OCaml extraction capabilities; see Section~\ref{sec:results}.

 This comprehensive use of \Coq in order to solve $S(5)$, where the TNF enumeration of the $\BBtheFifthTNF$ Turing machines itself is implemented and run in \Coq, positively shocked the community.
 Indeed, before \CoqBB, consensus within The bbchallenge Collaboration was that formally verifying the TNF enumeration was arduous and running it too computationally intensive to be implemented within a proof assistant; at best, the belief was that formal verification efforts would rely on an external, trusted enumeration, such as bbchallenge's seed database (see above).